 SmartJobBoard is a mature, feature-rich platform that has been in the market for over a decade.
 It offers deep customization, strong applicant tracking, and robust employer branding tools.
 It’s a legitimate choice for established media companies or professional associations with dedicated teams and a larger budget.

 It is not a good fit for the typical niche board builder this article is written for.
-Plans start at $439/month — nearly 11x the price of Job Boardly’s Standard plan.
-Setup is also significantly more complex, with a steeper learning curve and longer time-to-launch.
+Pricing isn’t published — SmartJobBoard offers either a revenue-share arrangement (suited to associations) or a flat-fee annual subscription, both quoted on request after a sales conversation.
+Setup is also significantly more complex than self-serve platforms, with a steeper learning curve and longer time-to-launch.

 Our verdict